 Florida Hazardous Materials Emergency Response and Community Right-to-Know Act, Florida Statutes (FS) 252.81 to 252.91 and regulations at Florida Administrative Code (FAC) 9G-14

 Florida Accidental Release Prevention and Risk Management Planning Act (ARP/RMP), FS 252.934 to 252.946

 Florida Department of Environmental Protection (DEP) Office of Emergency Response (OER)

 Florida Division of Emergency Management (DEM) State Emergency Response Commission (SERC)

 U.S. Environmental Protection Agency (EPA) Region 4

 See national section for basic information and federal regulations.

 Comparison: State vs. Federal

 • Rules.
-Florida follows federal emergency planning and response regulations, with additional state requirements for detonation or thermal treatment of hazardous waste, mercury recycling facilities, public water suppliers, and persons who provide assistance to emergency responders during a declared public health emergency.
+Florida follows federal emergency planning and response regulations.
 See the national section EMERGENCY PLANNING AND RESPONSE for federal emergency requirements.